pH-7/GoodJsCode/readme.md

 }
 ```

-A more tricky scenario can occur when you are passing an object.
+A trickier scenario can occur when you are passing an object.
 Imagine you are passing a “user” object to another function.
 If you modify the object “user” in the function, it will modify the actual user object because the object passed in as parameter is actually a reference of the object, which is the opposite of a distinct new cloned object.

 To prevent this downside, you will have to deep clone the object first (you can use the loads *cloneDeep*function) and then Object.freeze(copyUser)  when returning it.
 This will guarantee the “copyUser” to be immutable.